Decision Trees: How They Work and Practical Examples

 In market analysis, decision trees are key for customer segmentation.
 They categorize customers based on various attributes, facilitating targeted marketing.
 This approach enhances marketing effectiveness by tailoring products to specific groups.

-Many businesses employ decision tree software for creating and analyzing trees.
+Many businesses employ decision tree software to create and analyze trees.
 Options range from free to paid, provided by companies like IBM, TreeAge, and SmartDraw.
 These tools make decision trees accessible for various business needs.

 Implementing Decision Trees with Python